 - Consistently less pumping output than your norm (granted you’ve considered these factors)

-The Whole30 may or may not affect your supply, but know that there may be other considerations for you to investigate with your lactation consultant/pediatrician, if you’d like to continue.
+While the Whole30 could affect your milk supply, there are things you can do to set yourself up for success and other considerations to investigate with your lactation consultant/pediatrician if you notice a decrease and would like to continue.
 I’d highly recommend connecting with a lactation consultant before your baby is born so that you can have individualized attention and support at the ready if and when you need it.
-If you need other great resources to support your nursing questions or concerns, check out Kellymom.com and LLLI.org (where you can find in-person breastfeeding support groups!).
+If you need other great resources to support your nursing questions or concerns, check out Kellymom.com and LLLI.org (where you can find in-person breastfeeding support groups).

-I’ve personally completed three Whole30’s while nursing and following the modifications discussed here without any impact on my supply; however, know that everyone’s experience is different.
+I’ve personally completed three Whole30’s while nursing and following the modifications discussed above (and in our free comprehensive download!) without noticing any impact on my supply; however, we know that everyone’s experience is different.
 Should you experience any dips in supply, while ruling out some of the factors mentioned above, please don’t feel bad for stopping early.
-The last thing we need is more mom guilt.
+The last thing we need is more guilt.
 What matters is that you and your baby are happy, healthy, and thriving on whatever works best for your situation.
 Remember, fed is best.
 Please don’t beat yourself up no matter what you decide.

 Still on the fence?
-We discuss reasons you may want to wait to do a #BreastfeedingWhole30 in a two-part series you can find here and here.
-We also answer the safety of a #Breastfeedingwhole30 in a three-part series.
-(Part 1, Part 2, and Part 3).
-If you’d like extra support with your #PregnantWhole30 or #BreastfeedingWhole30, consider joining our pregnancy program, which includes access to a private facebook page that I moderate.
-I answer your questions and provide unlimited support to help you rock your Whole30, pregnancy, and postpartum.
+If you’d like extra support with your #PregnantWhole30 or #BreastfeedingWhole30, consider joining our pregnancy program, which includes access to a private Facebook page that I moderate.
+I answer your questions and provide unlimited support to help you feel your best throughout your journey to parenthood.

 Note: Some of the links contained in this website are affiliate links.
 This means that we may receive a commission if you click on the link and make a purchase from the affiliate.
 We only recommend products and services that we know or trust to be of high quality, whether an affiliate relationship is in place or not.